Roofless20k/php-calculator/README.md

-## Lest learn some markdown while we are at it.
+## Let's learn some markdown while we are at it.

 ## Use # and a space for header 1
 ## Use ## and a space for header 2